pasttheface/pasttheface.github.io/_posts/2023-03-08-of-impending-danger.markdown

 Being too cowardly to "come out" and say "this is me, this is who I am", my ramblings are anonymous for now.
 Maybe that'll change as I grow - who knows.
 I will reveal some things about myself, most will be autobiographical, but some may be fictious.

 I have always loved to read "About" pages.
 It helps me to put what I'm reading into context.
-It's a bit like when you first meet someone and make that automatic, split-second judgement about who and what they are like.
-Often though, as you get to know them better, you'll revise that first impression.
-Admittedly, we all more complex than we give each other credit for, and that we let other's see at face value.
+It's a bit like when you first meet someone and make that automatic, split-second judgement about who and what they are.
+Often though, as you get to know them, you'll refine and revise that.
+Admittedly, we are all more complex than we like to acknowledge.